Hist Eve

 Regular issues of this Series carrying the portrait of George V were introduced in May, 1923 on a Ten Rupee Note.
 The King's Portrait Motif continued as an integral feature of all Paper Money issues of British India.
 Government of India continued to issue currency notes till 1935 when the Reserve Bank of India took over the functions of the Controller of Currency.
 These notes were issued in denominations of Rs 5, 10, 50, 100, 500, 1000, 10,000.

-Rupees Fifty Rupees One Thousand Rupees Ten Thousand
+Rupees One Thousand

 With the establishment of the Currency Note Press at Nasik in 1928, currency notes came to be progressively printed in India.
 By 1932 the Nasik Press was printing the entire spectrum of India currency notes.
 The improved security features were changed watermarks, intricate portrait designs and multicoloured printing.